 Aetna will process any payments in accordance with the terms of each VBC arrangement.
-In each of the VBC models, self-funded Customers reimburse Aetna for any payment attributable to their plan when the payments are made.
-Each customer's results will vary.
-It is possible that payments paid to a particular provider or health system may be required even if the customer's own population did not experience the same financial or qualitative improvements.
-It is also possible that payments will not be paid to a provider even if the customer's own population did experience financial and quality improvements.
-A report of VBC charges to a Customer will be available on a quarterly basis.
+In each of the VBC models, self-funded plan sponsors reimburse Aetna for any payment attributable to their plan when the payments are made.
+Each plan sponsor's results will vary.
+It is possible that payments paid to a particular provider or health system may be required even if the plan sponsor's own population did not experience the same financial or qualitative improvements.
+It is also possible that payments will not be paid to a provider even if the plan sponsor's own population did experience financial and quality improvements.
+A report of VBC charges to a plan sponsor will be available on a quarterly basis.